How To Get a $10,000 Loan

 1. Check your credit score

-Your credit score can make or break your ability to get a $10,000 loan.
-Generally, it can be hard to meet personal loan requirements if your credit score is below 640.
+Your credit score can make or break your ability to get a loan for $10,000.
+People with credit scores below 640 will likely have a hard time meeting personal loan requirements for most traditional lenders.
 That doesn’t mean that it’s impossible, but you may need to stick to bad credit loans (which typically have higher APRs).

-Check your credit score before shopping around to get a better idea of what lenders you should target and whether the loan offers you receive are competitive.
+Check your credit score for free with LendingTree Spring before shopping around.
+This can give you a better idea of what lenders you should target and whether the loan offers you receive are competitive.

-Taking out a personal loan is a big decision, and it’s essential to make sure you can pay back what you borrow.
-Just one missed payment can drop your credit score by as much as 180 points, likely affecting your ability to take out another loan in the future.
+Make sure you can pay back what you borrow before taking out a personal loan.
+Just one missed payment can drop your credit score by 100 points or more, making it harder to take out another loan in the future.

 You may also want to consider whether you need a loan at all.
-Maybe you could make the extra cash you need by selling unwanted items or saving up for your large purchase.
+Check out personal loan alternatives like selling unwanted items for extra cash or saving up for your large purchase.

 3. Prequalify with more than one lender